SeaHI-Robot/Quick-Git-Push/README.md

 <details>
     <summary>powershell - windows</summary>

-    1. Run `Set-ExecutionPolicy RemoteSigned
-` in your PowerShell to make sure PowerShell scripts with the suffix `.ps1` are executable.
-(Administrator privileges may be required)
+    1. Run `Set-ExecutionPolicy RemoteSigned` in your PowerShell to make sure PowerShell scripts with the suffix `.ps1` are executable.
+(Administrator privileges may be required).

     2. In PowerShell, run`$PROFILE` to find the directory to the Powershell profile `Microsoft.PowerShell_profile.ps1Microsoft.PowerShell_profile.ps1`, if it doesn't exit, run `New-Item -Type File -Path $profile -Force` to create it.